lluuk/portfolio/content/posts/10-ways-to-improve-your-website-performance.md

 ## 2. Dynamic import of third-party libraries

-A similar situation as in the first point is with third-party libraries.
+A similar situation, as in the first point is with third-party libraries.
 They are often very heavy and significantly burden application performance.
 In addition, some libraries are only used on single views.
-We can use our knowledge from the previous point and do the same with external libraries: load them only when needed.
+We can use our knowledge from the previous point, and do the same with external libraries: load them only when needed.

 ![Image](./images/import-library-on-demand.png)

 ## 3. Remove unnecessary third-party libraries and replace them with less burdensome solutions

 Analyze the libraries you use.
 Check their cost (you can use the great website [bundlephobia.com](https://bundlephobia.com/)) and think about whether you can replace them with a less burdensome solution.
-An example would be the removal of vue-country-flag library (Unpacked Size: 1.09 MB) and replaced with svg icons which are downloaded on demand
+An example would be the removing a vue-country-flag library (Unpacked Size: 1.09 MB) and replacing it with svg icons which are downloaded on demand

 ![Image](./images/dynamic-icons.png)